 June 3-5, 2019

-Details on the program will be available soon on the CHA Annual Meeting website .
-The CHA would like to thank Dr. Tina Loo at UBC's history department for creating the site.
+You can also see it on the CHA's Conference website.
+The CHA would like to thank Dr. Tina Loo at UBC's History Department for creating the site.

 Listen to the podcast of CHA President Dominique Marshall's address entitled "Children's Drawings and Humanitarian Aid".